immunomind/docs/docs/source/guides/faq.md

     - `duckplyr` glues `dplyr` verbs (filter, mutate, summarise, …) to DuckDB SQL, so your R code looks exactly like a tidyverse pipeline while the heavy lifting happens in C++.

-    When you call `read_repertoires()`, immundata writes `Arrow` parts, registers them with `DuckDB`, and returns a `duckplyr` table.
-Every later verb is lazily translated into SQL; nothing is materialised until a step truly needs physical data (e.g. a plot or an algorithm that exists only in R).
+    When you call `read_repertoires()`, `immundata` reads `Parquet` files, registers them with `DuckDB`, and returns a `duckplyr` table – a data frame-like structure that is in reality a lightweight database connection to `DuckdDB`.
+Every later operation is lazily translated into SQL - a special language for quering databases.
+Nothing is materialised (i.e., computed and output) until a workflow step truly needs physical data (e.g. a plot or an algorithm that exists only in R).

-    References
+    References:

     1. [Arrow for R – columnar file format](https://arrow.apache.org/docs/r/)

     2. [DuckDB – embedded analytical database](https://duckdb.org/)

     3. [duckplyr – API/implementation details](https://duckplyr.tidyverse.org/index.html)

 3.  **Q: Why do you need to create Parquet files with receptors and annotations?**

     A: Those are intermediate files, optimized for future data operations, and working with them significantly accelerates `immundata`.

-4.  **Q: Why does `immundata` support only the AIRR standard?!**
+4.  **Q: Why does `immundata` support only the AIRR-C file format?!**

     A: The short answer is because a single, stable schema beats a zoo of drifting ones.